nerochau/nerochau/README.md

 ## 🌟 Fun Fact

 I started in tech by creating websites to amplify unheard voices and now mentor others to do the same.
-You’ll catch me building things with a matcha in hand, journaling in 3 languages, or organizing workshops about AI, ethics, and equity.
+You’ll catch me building things with a matcha in hand, journaling in 6 languages, or organizing workshops about AI, ethics, and equity.
+I am currently in South Africa!

----

-## ✅ Repo Organization Plan

-To meet all GitHub checklist requirements:

-- [x] 3+ polished project repos
-- [x] 2 AI/ML/Data-related repos (Cultura, Fall AI Studio, + Wander in Tech Analytics)
-- [x] Clear naming conventions (`lines-of-action-game`, `cultura-ios-app`, `urban-heat-prediction`)
-- [x] Fall AI Studio repo includes:
-  - [x] README (objectives, methodology, findings)
-  - [x] Sample dataset (small version)
-  - [x] Jupyter Notebook for modeling & EDA
-  - [x] Setup + usage instructions
-  - [x] Visualizations + future steps
-  - [x] Contribution breakdown

 ---